ligato/vpp-agent/examples/README.md

 * **[idx_mapping_lookup](idx_mapping_lookup/main.go)** shows an usage of the name to index mapping (registration, read by name/index, un-registration)
 * **[idx_mapping_watcher](idx_mapping_watcher/main.go)** shows how to watch on changes in the name to index mapping
+* **[localclient_vpp](localclient_vpp/main.go)** demonstrates the use of the localclient package to transport example configuration into the VPP plugins running inside the same agent instance (i.e. the same OS process).
+Behind the scenes the configuration data are transported by means of go channels.
+* **[localclient_linux](localclient_linux/main.go)** demonstrates the use of the localclient package to transport example configuration into the linux and VPP plugins running inside the same agent instance (i.e. the same OS process).
+Behind the scenes the configuration data are transported by means of go channels.

 * **[other examples](https://github.com/ligato/cn-infra/examples)**

 ## How to run example